Tetris-Duel-Team/Tetris-Duel/README.md

 ===========
 Video with the game demo:

-Multiplayer Tetris for Raspberry Pi, written in bare metal ARM assembly.
+Multiplayer Tetris for Raspberry Pi, written in bare metal ARM assembly

-Can be assembled with our own assembler coded in C (binary provided), as we aimed for 100% only our code.
+Can be assembled with our own assembler coded in C (binary provided)

-Completed in 2 weeks as an extension of an Imperial College London first year project.
+Completed in 2 weeks as an extension of an Imperial College London first year project

 * 4000 lines of ARM Assembly
 * Driver for the NES controllers
-* Networking between Pis using custom protocol
+* Networking between Pis using a custom protocol
 * Own assembler (no linking)